-The Leadership Council, with the help of OutFront staff, plan the annual Youth Summit which brings more than 500 students and educators from across the state to collaborate and learn together.
-At the end of the day students get the opportunity to meet with their state legislators to talk about the issues that are important to them.
+The Leadership Council is crucial in the planning and execution of our annual Youth Summit which brings together more than 500 LGBTQ+ and allied students and educators from across the state to collaborate, learn, and take action.
+At the end of the day students get the opportunity to meet with their state legislators to talk about the issues most important to them.

 Youth Summit 2019